 The safest advertising platforms allow you to choose (or see):

 - Where your adverts will be displayed

 - Topics you want your brand to associate with

 - Types of content and their level of sensitivity

-Each of these elements allows you to envision how the advert will look once it is live, and give you a better insight into potential brand safety risks before you publish.
+Each of these elements allows you to envision how the ad will look once it is live, and give you a better insight into potential brand safety risks before you publish.